J-A-S-M-I-N-J/all-you-can-eat/README.md

 ### Existing Features

 ### Data Collection
 - Collect and maintain data.
 Uses google.sheets to gather information and collects name and e-mail for google.sheets aswell.

 ### Validation
 - Shuts down if player refuses to give proper name values
 - Gives feedback if numerical inputs aren't within the scope.
 - Validates through print-messages whenever you choose something and provides several options in most cases.

 ### Calculation
 - Calculates the values of the columns for each restaurant.
 - Calculates total averages.

 ### Play Forever
 - The program is looped and the only time you can exit is:
 - By not giving correct name values.
 - User opts to quit.

 ### Future Features
 - A separate list where the total scores of all restaurants can be viewed
 - Update autonomously and through any length and categories.
 - More cities and restaurants.

 ## Data Model / Methods / Libraries

 - All You Can Eat hasn't imported any extensive data models or classes, but uses classes like: list & map aswell as systemExit to terminate the game.
 - Methods that are in use are to help manage lists like: append, get.all.values and then also isAlpha for the name input fields.
 - The program however uses tabular as a tool to help print a finer, more structured terminal and was easy to use.
 During my project I have stumbled upon Panda which I probably will look deeper into the next time I work with python.

 ## Testing
-- I have manually tested the project
-  - Passed the code through...
-  - Given invalid inputs at different stages.
+- Installed/imported pep8 and used it to Validate my code.
 - Ran the program over 500 recorded times during project to try all validations and made all the calculations manually aswell.

 <img> ![Grid & Averages](images/grid_average.png)